Preparedness Advice Blog

 While doing some research on disasters in third world countries, I came across something called a Shelterbox.
 This is a box containing a shelter and assorted items to provide heat and cooking facilities after a disaster.
 The charity that provides these to third world countries figure they cost one thousand dollars each including shipping and storage.

-While you cannot buy one already made up they have designed a nice compact package that would be very useful in a bug out situation or if you lost the use of your home. …Read More...
+While you cannot buy one already made up they have designed a nice compact package that would be very useful in a bug out situation or if you lost the use of your home.
+The box is quite compact and portable.
+All of the contents are readily available and with a little ingenuity could be customized to your area. …Read More...

 The other day I watched Doomsday Preppers, in this episode they showed someone who was concerned about earthquakes.
 When they showed his storage area, there were many glass jars sitting on shelves that were unprotected.
 In an earthquake, these would all have fallen to the ground.

 I live in earthquake country and also store some foods in glass jars.
 To protect mine I do one of two things.
-I store mason jars in their original boxes and place them in areas where they are not likely to fall. …Read More...
+I store mason jars in their original boxes and place them in areas where they are not likely to fall.
+Shelves on which glass jars are stored have a piece of one by four secured to the front edge of the shelves.…Read More...

 In light of the earthquake on the east coast, I though now may be the time to post some reminders about earthquake safety.